 The Government did not respond to recommendations to prohibit all corporal punishment of children made during the Universal Periodic Review of Mauritania in 2010.

 A draft Child Protection Code is currently under discussion – the Government reported in 2017 to the Committee Against Torture that the draft Code criminalised corporal punishment of children.
 We have not yet been able to study the text.
-The draft Code was adopted by the National Assembly in June 2017 and was to be transmitted to the Senate – however this has been put on hold until the political tensions between the Senate and the Government are resolved.
+The draft Code was adopted by the National Assembly in June 2017 and was to be transmitted to the Senate – however this had been put on hold until the political tensions between the Senate and the Government are resolved.
 Following a referendum in August 2017, the Senate was “repealed”.
 It is unclear what impact this will have on the adoption of the draft Child Protection Code.

 Alternative care settings